 Before you start, make sure to turn off the water supply and remove the water from the pipes.

-Start by removing the handle or knob on your old faucet.
+Start by removing the handle or knob on your old device.
 Then, unscrew the locknuts that secure it to your sink.
-Now, unscrew and remove any connecting bolts holding the faucet to the sink.
+Now, unscrew and remove any connecting bolts holding the device to the sink.
 To remove any traces of the plumber’s putty, use a putty knife to scrape away any residue around where it was secured.

-If you have a two-handle model with an escutcheon (cover plate), then you will also need to remove that before installing your new faucet.
+If you have a two-handle model with an escutcheon (cover plate), then you will also need to remove that before installing your new device.
 If not, skip this step.

 Remove any screws or mounting nuts holding it in place and carefully pull out the escutcheon.
 You may need to cut through some caulk before you can do this step.
 Dispose of it properly after!